 Crisis Plan.
-Emergency Operating Plan.
+Emergency Operations Plan (EOP).
 Resiliency Plan.
-Whatever it goes by in your district, it’s the plan – the critical blueprint for guiding your school’s faculty, staff, and students through an unforeseen emergency.
+Whatever the document name is, it’s the plan – the critical blueprint for guiding your school’s faculty, staff, and students through an unforeseen emergency.

-School safety and security plans are mandated for New Jersey school districts, but quality varies district to district.
-We’ve seen plans in various states of disarray – outdated information, lacking in crucial detail, etc. Following a poor plan, something as simple as how to turn off malfunctioning sprinklers becomes a large, confusing task.
+School safety and security plans are mandated for New Jersey schools, but quality varies district to district.
+Especially if you’re new to your leadership role, meet your plan and your planning team where they are and commit to meaningful improvement.
+When relying on an incomplete plan, something as simple as how to turn off malfunctioning sprinklers can become a disproportionate risk.
 During a high-stakes emergency, that lack of proper planning can have disastrous consequences.

 Luckily, the real-life lapsed plans we’ve encountered have resulted in more hassles than horror.
 But with so much at stake, there are plenty of reasons to check in with your school’s Crisis Plan.
 Maybe it’s buttoned-up and only needs a review.
 Perhaps it was assembled in a rush and needs to be reworked from the ground up.
 Wherever your Crisis Plan falls on the spectrum, here are six ways to make sure your school is ready to go in the event of the unexpected.

 Tip #1: Use existing resources

 Assembling a plan can feel daunting.
 Luckily, there are plenty of helpful resources to help you get started and see it through to fruition.